noodleslove/nextjs-blog/data/blog/blockchain-in-go/part-3.md

 title: 'Building blockchain in Go.
 Part 3: Persistence and CLI'
 date: '2022-09-02'
 tags: ['blockchain', 'code', 'go']
+lastmod: '2022-09-04'
 draft: false
-summary: In this series of articles we'll build a simplified cryptocurrency that's based on a simple blockchain implementation.
+summary: In this series of articles we’ll build a simplified cryptocurrency that’s based on a simple blockchain implementation.
 authors: ['eddieho']
 ---